ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 ## EDHOC External Authorization Data Registry

-IANA has registered the following entry in the "EDHOC External Authorization Data" registry under the group name "Ephemeral Diffie-Hellman Over Cose (EDHOC)".
+IANA is requested to register the following entry in the "EDHOC External Authorization Data" registry under the group name "Ephemeral Diffie-Hellman Over Cose (EDHOC)".
 The ead_label = TBD1 corresponds to the ead_value Attestation_proposal in EAD_1 with processing specified in {{ead1}}.
 The ead_label = TBD2 corresponds to the ead_value Attestation_request in {{ead2}}.
 The ead_label = TBD3 corresponds to the ead_value Evidence in {{ead3}} in this specification.